g-onelli/AG-codingProject/README.md

 # AG-codingProject

 <ins>Overview</ins>

-A project developed within seven days from 07/12/2023 to 07/19/2023 that was meant to mimic the appearance of a provided profile app wireframe.
-This app did not require actual functionality, only the appearance of that it was taking in user data values and saving them to the profile page.
+A project developed within seven days, from 07/12/2023 to 07/19/2023, that was meant to mimic the appearance of a provided profile app wireframe.
+This app did not require actual functionality, only the appearance that it was taking in user data values and saving them to the profile page.

 Hours Spent on Project: 50